 Post panel successful applicants will join a team of other Caldecott foster families who are supervised, guided and supported by a dedicated team around the child.
-This team includes an experienced allocated supervising social worker, support worker, psychotherapist, registered manager and administrator who will respond according to the needs of the child and foster carer(s.)
+This team includes an experienced allocated supervising social worker, support workers, psychotherapist, registered manager and administrators who will respond according to the needs of the child and foster carer(s.)

 As well as formal support mechanisms which include monthly (or more frequent) supervision visits, the nature of the agency is family and relational oriented.
-Therefore, this enables informal, needs led, responsive and flexible contact with foster families and foster children, face to face, over the telephone or video calls, via email and text messaging.
+Therefore this enables informal, needs led, responsive and flexible contact with foster families and foster children, face to face, over the telephone, via email and text messaging.

 A review of the foster carer's suitability and practice takes place annually.
-In depth reports are completed by a supervising social worker with input and feedback from the team around the child, education, parents/family (where appropriate), local authority social workers and independent reviewing officers.
+In depth reports are completed by a supervising social worker with input and feedback from the team around the child, education, parents/family (where

+Caldecott Fostering - Helping Children Build a Sustainable and Fulfilling Future appropriate), local authority social workers and independent reviewing officers.

 From this meeting the Caldecott Fostering reviewing officer completes a summary report that is submitted along with the social worker's review report to the Caldecott Fostering panel chair for recommendations including quality assurance.
 The review documents are then reviewed by the agency decision maker for final decision making.
-All first annual reviews and every third review thereafter is presented to the fostering panel for additional scrutiny.